 by Tim Kennelty

-Good Plant/Bad Plant is a monthly feature of the TGazette, focusing on two plants in each edition – one plant that is ecologically valuable – and one plant on the other end of the spectrum that is invasive or a noxious weed.
+This is the inaugural edition of Good Plant/Bad Plant, a new recurring feature of the TGazette.
+Each edition will focus on two plants — one that supports pollinators, birds or other animals and is valuable in the environment — and one plant or plant group that is invasive or a noxious weed.

 So, with our inaugural edition I would be remiss in not talking about what Doug Tallamy (the native plant guru) calls “the most powerful plant” — the mighty oak.
 When I say, oak, I’m talking about the genus “Quercus” and I’m really referring to oaks that are native to our area, like white oaks, red oaks, swamp white oaks, scarlet oaks and a few others.

 Oaks can grow to 80 feet tall and can live from 200 to 400 years.
 Red oaks, scarlet oaks and pin oaks have fibrous root systems and are fairly easy to transplant, while white oaks have tap roots and are best planted when saplings.
 Oaks are generally relatively easy to grow, and thrive in well-drained, acidic soil in full sun.
 They are beautiful, majestic trees, often with attractive fall foliage in shades of red, gold and orange.